mulyoved/secure-storage-exercise/README.md

 Service that exposes SET and GET endpoints to save and retrieve values while storing them securely.
 All data at rest is securely encrypted with the key provided by the clients.

+# Implementation Notes
-Service use AWS lambda functions and AWS DynamoDb for fault tolerant and scalability
+- Service use AWS lambda functions fault tolerant and scalability
+- Use AWS DynamoDb for storage
+- Deployment is done using [serverless](https://serverless.com/)
+- Language is TypeScript
+- Unit tetsing using jest
+- e2e testing using jest, as this is API product jest + axiom for rest API work well
+- Encryption is done using node build-in crypto node-crypto-gcm with a small wrapper [crypto-gcm](https://www.npmjs.com/package/crypto-gcm)
+GCM is rather popular authenticated encryption algorithm designed to provide both data authenticity (integrity) and confidentiality

 # Usage